ParadiseSS13/Paradise/code/modules/buildmode/README.md

 	+ *Left click two corners of an area*:

 		Use the generator to populate the region.

 	+ *Right click during region selection*:

-		Cancel region selection.

-+ Save

-	**Description**:

-	Captures a rectangular region in a `.dmm` format, which can be loaded back later using the "Place Map Template" debug verb.

-	Keep in mind this feature is somewhat experimental, and may not always work.

-	**Controls**:

-	+ *Right click on the mode selector*:

-		Configure whether to save in either JSON mode or not.

-	+ *Left click two corners of an area*:

-		Save the region to a `.dmm` file.
-You will be prompted for where to save this - a copy will be saved in the `_maps/quicksave` folder.

-	+ *Right click during region selection*: